Eficent/ao-odoo/ao_sale/README.rst

   in lines.
 * Disabling check availability because is not accurate
 * Extend Sales Analysis to include Sales tags.
+* Fix activity filter to not show done ones on overdue.

 Credits
 =======